garykac/shinjuku/README.md

 To upgrade one of your stores, you need to play a ward card that matches the ward where that store is located.
 Then you place a store token *of a different type* on top of the existing store token.
-This enhanced store can now satisfy 2 customers of the new type.
+This enhanced store can now satisfy up to 2 customers of the new type.

 ### Department Stores